 A test result that rejects this null hypothesis is reported as "Pass" on the DMR form.
-A test result that does not reject this null hypothesis is reported as "Fail" on the

-DMR form.
-To calculate either "Pass" or "Fail", the permittee shall follow the instructions in National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document, Appendix A. If a test result is reported as "Fail", then the permittee shall follow Sections 4 and 5 (Accelerated Toxicity Testing and TRE/TIE Process) of this permit.
+A test result that does not reject this null hypothesis is reported as "Fail" on the DMR form.
+To calculate either "Pass" or "Fail", the permittee shall follow the instructions in National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document, Appendix A. If a test result is reported as "Fail", then the permittee shall follow Section 6 (Accelerated Toxicity Testing and TRE/TIE Process) of this permit.

-3. Quality Assurance
+4. Quality Assurance

 - a.
 Quality assurance measures, instructions, and other recommendations and requirements are found in the chronic test methods manual previously referenced.
 Additional requirements are specified below. - b.
-This discharge is subject to a determination of "Pass" or "Fail" from a single-effluent concentration chronic toxicity test at the IWC (for statistical flowchart and procedures, see National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document, Appendix A, Figure A-1).
+This discharge is subject to a determination of "Pass" or "Fail" from a single-effluent concentration chronic toxicity test at the IWC (for statistical flowchart and procedures, see National Pollutant Discharge Elimination System Test of

+- Significant Toxicity Implementation Document, Appendix A, Figure A-1).
 The chronic IWC for this discharge is 100 percent effluent. - c.
-Effluent dilution water and control water should be prepared and used as specified in the test methods manual Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms (EPA/600/R-95/136, 1995) and, for the inland silverside, Menidia beryllina, Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms (EPA/821/R-02/014, 2002).
-If the dilution water is different from test organism culture water, then a second control using culture water shall also be used.
-If the use of artificial sea salts is considered provisional in the test method, then artificial sea salts shall not be used to increase the salinity of the effluent sample prior to toxicity testing without written approval by the permitting authority. - d.
+Effluent dilution water and control water should be standard synthetic dilution water, as described in the test methods manual Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms (EPA/821/R-02/013, 2002).
+If the dilution water is different from test organism culture water, then a second control using culture water shall also be used. - d.
 If organisms are not cultured in-house, then concurrent testing with a reference toxicant shall be conducted.
 If organisms are cultured in-house, then monthly reference toxicant testing is sufficient.
 Reference toxicant tests and effluent toxicity tests shall be conducted using the same test conditions (e.g., same test duration, etc.). - e.
 All multi-concentration reference toxicant test results must be reviewed and reported according to EPA guidance on the evaluation of concentration-response relationships found in Method Guidance and Recommendations for Whole Effluent Toxicity (WET) Testing (40 CFR 136) (EPA 821-B-00-004, 2000). - f.
-If either the reference toxicant or effluent toxicity tests do not meet all test acceptability criteria in the test methods manual, then the permittee shall resample and retest within 14 days.
+If either the reference toxicant or effluent toxicity tests do not meet all test acceptability criteria in the test methods manual, then the permittee shall resample and retest within 14 days. - g.

-- g.
 If the discharged effluent is chlorinated, then chlorine shall not be removed from the effluent sample prior to toxicity testing without written approval by the permitting authority. - h. pH drift during a toxicity test may contribute to artifactual toxicity when pH-dependent toxicants (e.g., ammonia, metals) are present in the effluent.
 To determine whether or not pH drift is contributing to artifactual toxicity, the permittee shall conduct three sets of side-by-side toxicity tests in which the pH of one treatment is controlled at the pH of the effluent while the pH of the other treatment is not controlled, as described in Section 11.3.6.1 of Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms (EPA/821/R-02/013, 2002).
 Toxicity is confirmed to be artifactual and due to pH drift when no toxicity above the chronic WET permit limit or trigger is observed in the treatments controlled at the pH of the effluent.
 Upon this confirmation and following written approval by the permitting authority, the permittee may use the procedures outlined in Section 11.3.6.2 of the chronic freshwater test methods manual to control effluent sample pH during the toxicity test.

-4. Initial Investigation TRE Work Plan
+5. Initial Investigation TRE Work Plan